PHPCSStandards/PHP_CodeSniffer-website/wiki/Advanced-Usage.md

 ## Setting Configuration Options

 PHP_CodeSniffer has some configuration options that can be set.
-Individual coding standards may also require configuration options to be set before functionality can be used. [[View a full list of configuration options|Configuration Options]].
+Individual coding standards may also require configuration options to be set before functionality can be used.
+[View a full list of configuration options](https://github.com/PHPCSStandards/PHP_CodeSniffer/wiki/Configuration-Options).

 To set a configuration option, use the `--config-set` command line argument.